 Google’s mission statement since 1998 has been to “organize the world’s information and make it universally accessible and useful.”
 Since mobile search overtook desktop search in 2015, Google has been wrestling with the conundrum that, to make information universally accessible to the majority of its users, therefore, it should be categorising, or ranking, websites based on their mobile experience.
-Google’s mobile first index looks to provide this solution and although, there is still no confirmed date, it is likely to be rolled out in 2018.

 But let’s go back a few steps, what is Google’s mobile first index and what does it mean for your recruitment agency?

 Historically, Google categorised or indexed pages of your website by primarily crawling the desktop version of your website and ranking it based on the content it found.
 Google’s mobile first index was launched in 2018, and ranks priority based on the content that appears on the mobile version of your website.
 This means that, if your website is not mobile friendly, it could well have an impact on your overall ranking in search engines.